Easy Kids Breakfast: Banana Pancakes Recipe

 Healthy Banana Pancakes for All Ages

-These pancakes are not just for babies and young kids; they're a nutritious option for all ages.
-They can be topped with fresh fruit, a dollop of yogurt, or a drizzle of maple syrup for added enjoyment.
-Serve them on Brightberry Silicone Suction Plates divided together with yogurt or maple syrup or honey and fresh fruit to make a complete breakfast.
-It's a versatile recipe that can be modified to fit everyone's taste and dietary needs.
+These pancakes are not just for babies and young kids; they're nutritious for all ages.
+For added enjoyment, they can be topped with fresh fruit, a dollop of yogurt, or a drizzle of maple syrup.
+Serve them on Brightberry Silicone Suction Plates with yogurt, maple syrup, honey, and fresh fruit for a complete breakfast.
+This versatile recipe can be modified to fit everyone's taste and dietary needs.

 Freezing Baby Pancakes for Convenience

-For busy mornings, having a stash of banana pancakes in the freezer can be a lifesaver.
-Simply let them cool after cooking, then freeze them between layers of parchment paper.
+A stash of banana pancakes in the freezer can be a lifesaver for busy mornings.
+Let them cool after cooking, then freeze them between layers of parchment paper.
 Reheat in the toaster or microwave for a quick, nutritious breakfast.

 Essential Tools for Making Kid-Friendly Pancakes

-For this particular banana pancake recipe, a few simple kitchen tools are essential.
-You'll need a medium mixing bowl for combining your dry ingredients and a smaller bowl for mashing the banana and mixing it with the wet ingredients.
+A few simple kitchen tools are essential for this particular banana pancake recipe.
+You'll need a medium mixing bowl to combine your dry ingredients and a smaller bowl to mix the banana with the wet ingredients.
 A whisk is crucial for blending the ingredients smoothly.
 A non-stick pan is recommended for cooking the pancakes to perfection, ensuring they don't stick and are easy to flip.
-And finally, a spatula will be needed for flipping the pancakes.
+Finally, a spatula will be needed to flip the pancakes.
 For serving, presenting these delightful pancakes on a Brightberry divided plate can add fun and colour to your child's meal, making breakfast an enjoyable experience.

 Other Kid-Friendly Pancake Recipes to Try